skip to main content

 1. Care and Support Plan Preparation

 The practitioner should ensure that an accurate and up‑to‑date care and support plan is prepared for discussion with their line manager.
-This should include all relevant documentation and a clear consideration of the resident’s eligibility for Extra Care as outlined above.
-Comprehensive and recent information is essential to support the resident’s acceptance into an Extra Care setting that can appropriately meet their needs and reduce the likelihood of future placement difficulties.
+This must include all relevant documentation and a clear consideration of the resident’s eligibility for Extra Care.
+Comprehensive and recent information is essential in ensuring they are accepted by an Extra Care setting that can appropriately meet their needs.

 2. Recording the Rationale for Extra Care